fprime-community/fprime-tutorial-arduino-blinker/docs/running-on-hardware.md

 For MacOS users, you may have to install `pyserial`: `pip install pyserial`

 > Change `<build_name>` to your build (i.e. `teensy41`, `featherM0`, etc.)
-> `/dev/ttyACM0` may vary for your system.
-For MacOS, it will be along the lines of `/dev/tty.usbmodem12345` Change accordingly.
+> `/dev/ttyACM0` may vary for your system/device.
+It may also be `/dev/ttyUSB0`.
+For MacOS, it will be along the lines of `/dev/tty.usbmodem12345`.
+Change accordingly.
 > The green circle should now appear on the top right of F´ GDS.

 ## Testing the Topology